 Nestled in the busy business shopping district of Tianhe is the recently opened Mandarin Oriental Guangzhou which is also the first MO property in the mainland.
-It was my first experience at a Mandarin Oriental property and was not sure on what to expect, the building’s shiny glass facade strongly hinted at just another modern hotel.
-But during my three day stay I realized that it is one of those few places which beautifully blends design, tradition and services in a way that made us go ‘Wow’.
+It was my first experience at a Mandarin Oriental property, and I was not sure what to expect; the building’s shiny glass facade strongly hinted at just another modern hotel.
+But during my three-day stay, I realized that it is one of those few places which beautifully blends design, tradition, and services in a way that made us go ‘Wow’.

 First impressions –

-The lobby is minimalistically designed but yet very inviting.
+The lobby is minimalistic in design yet very inviting.

-As the front desk confirmed our reservation we were offered traditional Chinese tea after which a friendly staffer accompanied us to our Club Premier suite on the 14th floor for an in-room check in.
+As the front desk confirmed our reservation, we were offered traditional Chinese tea, after which a friendly staffer accompanied us to our Club Premier suite on the 14th floor for in-room check-in.

 Rooms / Accommodation –

-The 1200 square feet (120 sq/m) Club Premier suite is one of the larger suites in the offering second only to the Presidential or the Mandarin suite.
-Having a very unique layout the suite began with a foyer which leads to the main living area and on the right was the bathroom, wardrobe and the bedroom.
+The 1200 square feet (120 sq/m) Club Premier suite is one of the larger suites in the offering, second only to the Presidential or the Mandarin suite.
+Having a unique layout, the suite began with a foyer that leads to the main living area, and on the right were the bathroom, wardrobe and the bedroom.
 Like the hotel lobby the design and the decor was a fusion of traditional and modern Chinese elements.
-The long bathroom foyer was designed on the lines of a traditional Chinese courtyard with wooden flooring lit up by lantern shaped lights.
-For discerning guests wanting some privacy there is a Valet box, a compartment which has another door in the hallway, so that room service can access it without entering the room.
-If something is dropped in an indicator would light up and for something to be picked up just press the valet switch, very convenient for newspapers, laundry, shoe service etc, Tucked away inside the valet box is a stylish Mandarin Oriental umbrella for mid-afternoon or rainy strolls.
+The long bathroom foyer was designed on the lines of a traditional Chinese courtyard with wooden flooring lit up by lantern-shaped lights.
+For discerning guests wanting some privacy, there is a Valet box, a compartment that has another door in the hallway, so that room service can access it without entering the room.
+If something is dropped in an indicator would light up, and for something to be picked up, just press the valet switch; very convenient for newspapers, laundry, shoe service etc. Tucked away inside the valet box is a stylish Mandarin Oriental umbrella for mid-afternoon or rainy strolls.

-The living area was extremely spacious and naturally lit with floor to ceiling windows.
-Facing the 46 inch Sony LED TV was a comfortable couch and a square leather seat which also doubled as leg rest.
-Waiting for us on the dining table was a fresh fruit plate, a bottle of wine a personalised welcome note from the hotel manager and the hotel’s signature hand fan.
-Tucked away neatly into the cabinet was a well stocked minibar, Nespresso coffee machine and a rather cute and compact bone China tea set.
+The living area was extremely spacious and naturally lit with floor-to-ceiling windows.
+Facing the 46-inch Sony LED TV was a comfortable couch and a square leather seat which also doubled as a leg rest.
+Waiting for us on the dining table was a fresh fruit plate, a bottle of wine, a personalized welcome note from the hotel manager, and the hotel’s signature hand fan.
+Tucked away neatly into the cabinet was a well-stocked minibar, Nespresso coffee machine and a rather cute and compact bone China tea set.

-The spa inspired bathroom is divided into wet and dry rooms on either sides.
-On the left was the well lit dry room.
+The spa-inspired bathroom is divided into wet and dry rooms on either side.
+On the left was the well-lit dry room.
 Separate wash basins are common in luxury hotels, but the Mandarin Oriental Guangzhou takes it up a notch.
-Specially for the ladies is an over the counter round metal basin whereas the men can make use of the more traditional sunk in wash basin.
-On the other side the wet room had a shower cubicle and a large soaking tub.
+Specially for the ladies is an over-the-counter round metal basin, whereas the men can make use of the more traditional sunk-in wash basin.
+On the other side, the wet room had a shower cubicle and a large soaking tub.